 Contact a breach of contract law firm (CA and AZ cases)

-When you have questions about contract interpretation, or need a contract drafted or reviewed, or are facing a breach of contract arbitration or litigation case, contact one of our Contract Attorneys to discuss your case.
-We will speak in plain english so you understand what is going on, and we do not “triple bill” you like some law firms might.
-We fight hard for your business, real estate and insurance clients and we look forward to working with you.
-We can be reached at (877) 276-5084, or fill out the contact form below to have one of our contract lawyers contact you, usually within the hour.
-We have very flexible legal fee arrangements.
+When you have questions about contract interpretation, need a contract drafted or reviewed, or are facing a breach of contract arbitration or litigation case, contact our law firm to discuss your case.
+We will speak in plain English (and also Habla Espanol) so you understand what is going on, and we do not “triple bill” you like some law firms might.
+In many cases, we can structure low flat rate fees.
+We fight hard for individuals and businesses in business, intellectual property, entertainment, and insurance bad faith clients.